OmarSiwy/AIHealthApp/README.md

 Your privacy is our utmost priority.
 With AIHealthApp, rest assured that your data stays in your hands.
 We do not send any user data over the internet.
 Instead, only the necessary requests for processing are sent to our secure Azure functions.

 ## Getting Started

-To get started with AIHealthApp, follow these simple steps:
+[No way to install because its expensive to keep up, so development with your own keys is the only way] To get started with AIHealthApp, follow these simple steps:

 1. **Clone the repository**: